 - The breathing that you do along with each movement

-If you are ready to take control over your addiction recovery, let Yoga at Her House be your guide.
+If you are ready to take control over your addiction recovery, let Yoga at New Creation Treatment be your guide.
 Make the active choice of what you want for the rest of your life, and start the process with the simple movements of Yoga.
 You can make the recovery process easier, and you can let your body heal as you go, simply by adding yoga into your regular routine.
-Call us at Her House today, and get your journey started.
+Call us at New Creation Treatment today, and get your journey started.